Select Page

 Tom Branch Falls

-Starting back at the main trailhead, walk just 1,000 feet along the wide, flat Deep Creek trail to Tom Branch Falls, a wispy waterfall that gently splashes over 60 feet into Deep Creek.
+Starting back at the main trailhead, walk just 1,000 feet along the wide, flat Deep Creek trail to Tom Branch Falls, a wispy waterfall that gently splashes over 80 feet of rocky shelves into Deep Creek.
 A bench is provided beside the creek and is a great place to sit and watch the inner-tubers float by.

 Juney Whank Falls